 SlotZilla Zip Lines

-This relatively new $11 million attraction fits the “it could only happen in Vegas” theme perfectly.
+This $11 million attraction fits the “it could only happen in Vegas” theme perfectly.

 The zipline launches from an 11-story, 120-foot high takeoff platform designed as a giant slot machine with two different launch levels.
 That’s just the beginning: SlotZilla is set at one end of the pedestrianized Fremont Street Experience and riders on the higher level – the “Zoomline” – are shot out of SlotZilla at 35MPH using a first-of-its-kind propulsion launch system that lets them soar the entire length of the Fremont Street Experience, over a quarter of a mile.

 Riders fly relatively close to the ground, just above strolling tourists and between iconic casinos.
 In true Vegas fashion, the giant slot machine’s handle periodically pulls down, the digital reels “spin,” and a beacon on top lights up.
 SlotZilla is adorned with two Vegas “showgirls” standing 37-feet tall and a 20-foot wide “Welcome to Fabulous Downtown Las Vegas” sign.

 The main destination for thrill ride junkies is The Adventuredome at Circus Circus, which features the world’s only indoor double-loop, double-corkscrew roller coaster, The 55MPH Canyon Blaster.